-Systemic Thinking's underlying discovery is the Fractal Phenomenon: dynamically-complex adaptive systems are driven by a single repeating interaction-pattern.
+Systemic Thinking's underlying discovery is the Fractal Phenomenon: challenging situations are driven by a single repeating interaction-pattern.
 This discovery was first made by Gary Bartlett & Lynne Bartlett in 2000.

 Systemic Thinking enables people to deliberately and systematically gain significantly deeper insights into challenging situations and complex domains by surfacing the interaction-patterns that underly, drive and govern them.
-The human brain is a pattern recognition and application engine - Systemic Thinking merely provides a simple framework and process for turbo-charging the brain's natural capability to see patterns and use them to intervene effectively systemically (at the pattern level).
+The human brain is a pattern recognition and application engine - Systemic Thinking merely provides a simple framework and process for turbo-charging the brain's natural capability to see patterns and use them to intervene effectively, at the pattern level.

-Systemic (Pattern-level) Intervention enables ordinary people to deliberately and systematically improve any situation dramatically.
+Systemic (Pattern-level) Intervention enables ordinary people to deliberately and systematically improve any challenging situation dramatically.

 Click here to find out why it's so challenging to improve challenging situations...

-Click here to download a late draft of a March 2013 article on Systemic Thinking written for the TOC Community.
+Click here to see/download a late draft of a March 2013 article on Systemic Thinking written for the TOC Community ("Echoes of TOC").

-Click here to download Systemic TOC - a chapter in "Echoes of TOC" - a collection of articles on the Theory of Constraints, one of Pattern Thinking's foundational technologies.
+Click here to see/download Systemic TOC - Gary Bartlett's chapter in "Echoes of TOC" Volume II - April 2013.